React SDK quickstart

 1. Create the feature flag

-A feature flag lets you control the users that are exposed to a new feature code in your app.
+A flag lets you control the users that are exposed to new code in your application.
 For this quickstart, imagine that you are rolling out a redesigned sorting feature for displaying products.

-Create a flag in Optimizely named product_sort and give it a variable named sort_method:
+Create a flag in your Feature Experimentation project named product_sort and give it a variable named sort_method:

-- Name the flag key product_sort and click Create Flag, which corresponds to the flag key in your sample app.
+- Keep the auto-created Key, product_sort, and click Create Flag.
+The Key corresponds to the flag key in your sample app.

-- Name the variable sort_method, which corresponds to the variable key in your sample app.
+- Enter sort_method for the Variable Key, which corresponds to the variable key in your sample app.

-- Go to Variations and click the default "on" variation.
+- Under Flag Setup go to Variations select the On variation.
 A variation is a wrapper for a collection of variable values.

-- Set the sort_method variable value to popular_first, which represents your new sorting method.
+- For the sort_method variable value, enter popular_first, which represents your new sorting method.

 - Click Save.